openoregon/oer_faq/pages/attributions.md

 Figure 10.18.
 [Cover](https://ourbodiesourselves.org/about-us/our-history/) of the 1973 edition of Our Bodies, Ourselves by The Boston Womens Health Book Collective is included under fair use.

-Organizing Attributions and Licensing Statements
+Attributions for Content on This Page
 ========================================================
 Attribution Style Guide is modified from work by Michaela Willi Hooper for [Open Oregon Educational Resources](https://openoregon.org/) that is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).